 o CVE-2018-3639 Variant 4: Speculative Store Bypass (SSB)

 o No CVE assigned: Eight additional Spectre-class flaws (Spectre-NG)

 Information Disclosure, Privilege Escalation

-Please note that in any case, any vulnerability (Local code execution or remote code execution) that would enable the exploitability of Spectre/Meltdown will always be treated as a high/critical severity vulnerability, and swiftly fixed.
+Please note that in any case, any vulnerability (Local code execution or remote code execution) that would enable the exploitability of Spectre/Meltdown class vulnerabilities will always be treated as a high/critical severity vulnerability, and swiftly fixed.

 01-04-2018 Initial version.